facebook/react/docs/docs/reference-react-dom.md

 The `react-dom` package provides DOM-specific methods that can be used at the top level of your app and as an escape hatch to get outside of the React model if you need to.
 Most of your components should not need to use this module.

+If you use React as a script tag, these top-level APIs are available on the `ReactDOM` global.
+If you use ES6 with npm, you can write `import ReactDOM from 'react-dom'`.
+If you use ES5 with npm, you can write `var ReactDOM = require('react-dom')`.

  - [`render()`](#render)
  - [`unmountComponentAtNode()`](#unmountcomponentatnode)
  - [`findDOMNode()`](#finddomnode)

+* * *

 ## Reference